The quick answer

 The disadvantages of liquidation can be:

 - You believe that the business can be profitable, and you want to keep the name or reputation.

 - There is another, better solution than liquidation: perhaps it is a Company Voluntary Arrangement.

 - It is your only source of current income.

 - Personal guarantees will be called in.

-- A Liquidation will mean none of the clients or customers will pay the This is common in construction companies.
+- A Liquidation will mean none of the clients or customers will pay.
+This is common in construction companies.

-Please call me and either ask any questions you have by telephone, or we can arrange to meet in our Exeter or Barnstaple office, or I can come to you.
+Please call me and either ask any questions you have by telephone, or we can arrange to meet in one of our offices, or I can come to you.
 All meetings are confidential, and I aim to give supportive and helpful advice.
 I know it can be a difficult time.